Caroline van der Leeuw: 2013–2014: The Shocking Miss Emerald

 In April 2013, the second Caro Emerald studio album The Shocking Miss Emerald was released.
 It included the singles "Tangled Up" and "Liquid Lunch".
 The album went to #1 in the UK album chart.
 She performed in the UK at The BBC Radio Theatre; it was broadcast on BBC Radio 2 and BBC Red Button.

 On 29 June 2014, she played the opening music set on the pyramid stage at the Glastonbury Festival 2014.

 2015–2020: Emerald Island

 In April 2015, Emerald released a single, "Quicksand".

 In March 2017, Emerald released an exotica inspired EP, Emerald Island.
 It was released to accompany the Emerald Island Tour.

 In June 2020, Emerald released "Wake Up Romeo," her first single in three years.

-2022-present: The Jordan
+2022–present: The Jordan

-On 23 August 2022, Caro was revealed as the voice behind new act The Jordan.
-Her debut album, ‘Nowhere Near The Sky’, was released on February 10, 2023 via Cooking Vinyl.
-The first three singles from the album are ’You Don’t Even Know Me’, ’Dancing Naked in the Sun’, and ’The Room’.
+On 23 August 2022, Van der Leeuw was revealed as the voice behind new act "The Jordan".
+Her debut album, Nowhere Near the Sky, was released on February 10, 2023 via Cooking Vinyl.
+The first three singles from the album are "You Don't Even Know Me", "Dancing Naked in the Sun", and "The Room".
+According to the official Caro Emerald website, "As of 2022, the Caro Emerald project and live act are dormant and no longer active."